 Cumbria Local Enterprise Partnership Board

 The main role of the Board is to set the strategic direction for Cumbria’s economic growth and development.
+You can find their profiles and declarations of interest below.
+You can also view our Chief Executive Jo Lappin’s declaration of interests by clicking here.

 Lord Inglewood is a Cumbrian non-affiliated Member of the House of Lords and the Chair of Gen2, one of the county’s leading training providers.
 He was also previously Chair of the boards of Cumbrian businesses Carr’s Milling Industries plc and CN Group Ltd.